SWG56/SWG56/README.md

 ## 🧠 About Me

 I’m a passionate and curious cybersecurity & cloud computing enthusiast currently completing my **Diploma in Information Technology** at **Belgium Campus iTversity**.
-I'm on a mission to make the digital world safer, smarter, and more secure — one project at a time.
+I'm on a mission to make the digital world safer, smarter, and more secure, one project at a time.

 🔐 Cybersecurity | ☁️ Cloud Computing | 🧪 Ethical Hacking | 🔧 Network Security | 📡 IoT Security Systems